website-templates/jekyll-inclusion/README.md

 Project's development based on [frontend-scaffold](https://github.com/orlovmax/front-end-scaffold) and located in master branch:

 `/_dev/` folder - contains source code.
 `/_build/` folder - build version
-`/_deploy/` folder - generated site, ready for deploy

 gh-pages branch contains pure html/css/js site compiled by jekyll.
 This is for common user repository.
-For organization repository deploy branch should be `master`
+For organization repository deploy branch should be `master` This brunch located in deploy folder:

+`/_deploy/` folder - generated site, ready for deploy

+You shoul  read [this article](http://www.aymerick.com/2014/07/22/jekyll-github-pages-bower-bootstrap.html) about creating dev and deploy branches for your blog.

 ## Development and blogging
+At first we need to make some fixes to Gruntfile:
+- remove `gruntBase = '../../../';` this string - it used for grunt-collection plugin.
+- remove this task  `grunt.loadNpmTasks('grunt-collection');`
+- uncomment other `grunt.loadNpmTasks`... strings

 Install dependencies:
 * npm install
 * bower install